shyamagu/choi/README.md

 # How to use

-"choi" is a no-code app application. you can configure server url, application emulation, and call external apis and custom log settings.
+"choi" is like a no-code app application. you can configure server urls, application behaviors, and call external apis and output custom log.

-Below picture shows the sample setting and show how to work.
+Below picture shows a sample setting and how to work.
 Push "Send Request" button to start the process and you can see all results of calling apis and each network latency.

 ![choi sample setting](./choi_setting_sample.png)

 ## Export and import setting

-you can export and import setting to use "export" button and "import" button at the top of choi page.
+you can export and import setting to use "export" button and "import" button at the top of choi setting page.

-output json file includes all settings and all result.
+An output json file includes all settings and all result.

 # Evaluate your infrastracture

-Using choi, you can evaluate your monitoring tool, network, infrastracture to emulate application which has not yet been developed.
+Using choi, you can evaluate your monitoring tool, network　communication path and the infrastracture to emulate application which has not yet been developed.

 ## Tips for Azure User

-- try to call an Azure Instance Metadata Service([Windows](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/instance-metadata-service?tabs=linux),[Linux](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/instance-metadata-service?tabs=linux)) in choi to get metadata of your infrastracure.
+- try to call "http://169.254.169.254" which is an Azure Instance Metadata Service([Windows](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/instance-metadata-service?tabs=linux),[Linux](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/instance-metadata-service?tabs=linux)) in choi to get metadata of your infrastracure.